-When asked which partner they would prefer to play two additional games with, both groups selected the robotic system over the lights.
+Both groups selected the robotic system over the lights when asked which partner they would prefer to play two additional games with.
 This suggests that the robot’s movement influenced human movement.

-Meanwhile, individuals will keep on interacting with an automated gadget in a social-like setting, and that exemplification assumes a critical part, which is a positive sign for the future of such systems.
+Meanwhile, individuals will keep interacting with an automated gadget in a social-like setting.
+That exemplification assumes a critical part, which is a positive sign for the future of such systems.
 Since they have set up a possibility, the analysts suggest testing their system on restoring stroke victims.